tbensky/Prolog-CLP/README.md

 which will show all files that start with `prog` and can have whatever ending you wish.
 Here difference lists are sort of the the `prog` + the `*`.

+Here's what I think they mean in a nutshell in Prolog:

+* think of using a list in Prolog to keep track of some result your code is working on.
+How do modify the list as you go?
+Perhaps `append` comes to mind?
+Difference lists can be used in this regard.

-Here's what I think they mean in a nutshell in Prolog:  you make a list containing any needed information, but you always tack an uninstantiated, unbound (fix word), variable to the list as its tail.
-This way as the list is passed around, you can add things to the list via this unbound tail.
-But as you do so, don't forget to always add a new unbound tail, so it's always there.
+* Suppose you make a list containing any needed information, but you always tack an uninstantiated, ununified, variable to the list as its tail.
+This way as the list is passed around, you can add things to the list by unifying this ununified tail.
+But as you do so, don't forget to always add a new unbound tail, so it's always there for something later.

 Algebraically, it mean a list X would be represented like